 What it is

-A recurring event is anything that happens on a schedule with roughly the same people: the weekly league, the monthly book club, the run club, the standing trivia night, the volunteer shift.
-School and work build friendships almost automatically because they're recurring events in disguise, the same faces, day after day, with shared experiences baked in.
-Once you leave those structures, nothing replaces them unless you choose something that recurs and commit to it.
+A recurring event is anything that happens on a schedule with roughly the same people: the weekly league, the monthly book club, the run club, the standing trivia night, the volunteer shift, the church group.
+School and work built friendships almost automatically because they're recurring events in disguise, the same faces, day after day, with shared experiences baked in.
+Once you leave those structures, nothing replaces them unless you deliberately choose something that recurs and then keep showing up to it.

 Why it matters